Switzerland’s 21 living ex-presidents: a world record

 United States (president): Bill Clinton, George W Bush, Barack Obama, Donald Trump (returned to office in 2025), Joe Biden

-Germany (chancellor): Gerhard Schröder, Angela Merkel
+Germany (chancellor): Gerhard Schröder, Angela Merkel, Olaf Scholz

 Britain (prime minister): John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, Liz Truss, Rishi Sunak